pinyi-yang/encapsule-holarchy-notes/core/abstract-process-model.md

 * MUST have the step - *uninitialized*
 * key:value, value is step descriptor
     * *description*: describe the step
     * *transitions*: a collection of conditions define which step APM will transit.
+The order represents the priority of condition
         * *transitionIf*: a registered [Transition Operator][top].
 For a list of built-in TOPs in holarchy, please check the [Transition Operator List][top list]
         * *stepName*: a registered step name in this APM that APM will transit to if above TOP return true
     * *actions*: two collections (*enter* and *exit*) of [Controller Action][act] that will be perform when the APM enter or exist the step respectively.
 Please check [Controller Action List][act list] for holarchy built-in Controller Actions.